idstam/jsisie/README.md

 	Install-Package jsisie

-int the nuget console in Visual Studio
+in the nuget console in Visual Studio

 **Java**